A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 Throughout the paper, we will need to switch between two sets of coordinates: the ``global'' ones, namely $(x_1,x_2,x_3)$, associated with the basis $(e_1,e_2,e_3)$ where $e_1$ denotes the eastward normalized vector, $e_2$ the northward one, and $e_3$ the vertical one; and the ``local'' coordinates, namely $(x,y,z)$, associated with the basis $(e_x,e_y,e_z)$ with $e_x=\cos \alpha e_1 + \sin \alpha e_3$, $e_y=e_2$, and $e_z=-\sin \alpha e_1 + \cos \alpha e_3$, see Figure \ref{fig:coordinates}.
 The case where $\sin \alpha >0$ corresponds to an eastern boundary, and the case $\sin \alpha<0$ to a western boundary, which is our main focus here.

 Let us now introduce the main assumptions on the parameters and on the source term $f$. \paragraph{Assumptions on the parameters.} In most sections of the paper, we will assume that \be \tag{H0} \ba \beta= \eps^{-a},\ \om= \eps^{-b},\ \nu_h=\eps^d,\ \nu_3=\eps^e,\ \delta=\eps,\\ \text{with }0< a<1,\quad e\geq d\geq 0,\quad b \leq \frac{2a-d}{3}, \ea \ee where $\om$ is the time frequency of the forcing, see (H1) below.
 Let us comment a little on these assumptions.
 The assumption $a<1$ means that $\eps \beta \ll 1$, and therefore that the $\beta$-plane approximation is legitimate (i.e. the sine of the latitude can be replaced by a local Taylor expansion).
 The assumptions $e\geq d\geq 0$ imply that the (rescaled) eddy diffusivities are small, and that the vertical diffusivity is smaller than the horizontal one, which is classical in an oceanographic context, see \cite{Pedlosky-GFD} and the derivation in \cref{appendix-derivation}.
 The assumption $\delta=\eps$ on the aspect ratio $\delta$ is not essential.
 This choice stems from the formal derivation of the model (see Appendix \ref{appendix-derivation}).
-However, it will not affect the geostrophic part of the solution, but only the Ekman boundary layer.
-In Section \ref{sec:Ekman} where we compute the Ekman boundary layer, we have kept a general parameter $\delta$, in order to trace its influence on the construction.
+However, it will not affect the main bricks of the construction, namely the Munk and Ekman boundary layers.
+In Section \ref{sec:heuristique} where we present the method to construct the approximate solution, and in Section \ref{sec:Ekman} where we compute the Ekman boundary layer, we have kept a general parameter $\delta$, in order to trace its influence on the construction.
 In the different results below, we could have taken $\delta=\eps^{M/2}$ for an arbitrary $M\in \N$.
 The main impact lies in the iterative construction of the approximate solution, see \cref{rem:delta-m}.
 Eventually, the assumption $b \leq \frac{2a-d}{3}$ stems from the analysis of Munk boundary layers (see \cref{lem:characteristic}).
 It can probably be relaxed into $b \leq \frac{3a-d}{4}$, although we did not perform the estimates on the whole approximate solution in this regime.
-We will work with a relaxed version of \eqref{hyp:parameters} in \cref{sec:QG} in order to explore several regimes for the Munk boundary layers.
+We refer to Remark \ref{rem:regime} for further discussion.

 We will always keep the parameters $\om, \beta$, etc. in the expressions without replacing them by powers of $\eps$, in order to keep the influence of each parameter as explicit as possible.